JaMo42/wslcwd/README.md

 # wslcwd

-Get the current path for the Windows Subsystem for Linux.
+Get the current path optimized for the Windows Subsystem for Linux.

 Replaces